seukgcode/IterDE/README.md

 #  IterDE

-The codes and datasets for "IterDE: An Iterative Knowledge Distillation Framework for Knowledge Graph Embeddings".
+The codes and datasets for "[IterDE: An Iterative Knowledge Distillation Framework for Knowledge Graph Embeddings](https://ojs.aaai.org/index.php/AAAI/article/view/25570)".
+(AAAI2023)

 The repo is expended on the basics of [OpenKE](https://github.com/thunlp/OpenKE).